 The hike begins on a dirt path, with a towering cliffside to your right and the lush green oasis to your left.

-The bright sun shines even at 8am, and the sounds of nature are music to your ears.
+Expect the bright sun to be shining even at 8am, and the sounds of nature will be music to your ears.
 Birds chirp, the water trickles, and the wind whooshes through the many many palm fronds.

 Despite the short hike length, Andreas Canyon Trail is one of the prettiest hikes inside of Indian Canyons.
-I found myself marveling at the oasis itself.
+I find myself marveling at the oasis every time I visit.

-Dozens of towering fan palms surround Andreas Creek in thick swaths, covered in dry and crackled skirts.
-Rays of sunlight beam through the shaded oasis.
+Dozens of towering California fan palms encircle Andreas Creek in thick swaths, covered in dry and crackled skirts.
+Rays of sunlight beam through the shaded ceiling.

-It looked like it could almost be artificial, built to be so beautiful and perfect – but of course it is completely natural.
+It looks almost artificial, built to be so beautiful and perfect – but of course it is completely natural!

-FYI, it is allowed to swim or dip your toes in the water.
-But use caution – on my last trip I saw a 5-foot long rattlesnake!
+On hot summer days, you may wish to swim or dip your toes in the water.
+That is, in fact, allowed, so come prepared.
+However, use caution when approaching the creek – on my last trip I saw a 5-foot long rattlesnake!

 When To Hike Andreas Canyon

 As mentioned, this trail gets hot year round.
-Your best bet is to start as early as possible.
+Your best bet is to start as early as possible, no matter the season.

-The good news is that the trail is partially shaded by the towering fan palms, so you can find some respite from the heat and sun as needed.
+The good news is that the trail is partially shaded by the towering fan palms, so you can find some respite from the heat and sun when needed.

 Spring (March – May): The springtime is an excellent time to visit Indian Canyons.
 The weather usually tops out around 85 – 90 degrees but they daylight hours are getting longer.
 Wildflowers and cacti are blooming.